Female Fertility 101

 The three phases of ovulation

-Ovarian follicles can be thought of as tiny little cases in the ovaries that hold immature eggs.
-Many of the two million eggs women are born with are reabsorbed by the body during childhood, so by the time of puberty, women are left with around 400,000 to 500,000 eggs.
+Ovarian follicles are like tiny little bubbles in the ovaries that hold immature eggs.
+Many of the two million eggs women are born with are reabsorbed by the body during childhood, so by the time a woman reaches puberty, she is left with approximately 400,000 to 500,000 eggs.

 Hormones trigger follicles to grow during the follicular phase.
 In a natural cycle, normally only one dominant follicle goes on to mature fully and release an egg.

-Ovulation occurs when the dominant follicle ruptures to release an egg which is then collected by the fimbrial end of the fallopian tube and delivered into the tube.
+Ovulation occurs when the dominant follicle ruptures to release an egg which is then scooped up by the fimbrial end of the fallopian tube and delivered into the tube.

-During this time, the uterine lining (endometrium) develops to receive a fertilised egg.
+During this time, the uterine lining (known as the endometrium) develops and gets ready to receive a fertilised egg.
 If conception doesn’t happen, the lining sheds and women experience a period.